Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Methods

-GPs are a powerful framework for non-parametric regression~\cite{gpml06}.
-If a function is assumed to be drawn from a GP with known mean and covariance function, we can estimate the function value and associated uncertainty at unobserved locations given noise-corrupted observations.
+A Gaussian process (GP) is a distribution over the space of functions.
+This distribution is completely specified by a mean function $m(t)$ and a covariance function $k(t,t')$.
+A function $f(t)$ is said to be drawn from a Gaussian process $\mathcal{GP}(m(t),k(t,t'))$ if $f(t)$ at any finite collection of points has a multivariate Gaussian distribution with mean vector and covariance matrix specified by $m(t)$ and $k(t, t')$, respectively.
+GPs provide a powerful framework for non-parametric regression~\cite{gpml06}.
+If a function is assumed to be drawn from a GP with known mean and covariance function, we can infer the function value and associated uncertainty at unobserved locations given noise-corrupted observations.
 GPs have recently been applied in modelling biological systems, e.g. modelling protein concentrations as latent variables in differential equation models of transcriptional regulation~\cite{Gao:latent08, Honkela_2010} and modelling spatial gene expression~\cite{Liu2012}.
-Here we introduce a novel application of GPs to modelling the spatio-temporal dynamics of pol-II occupancy during transcription.
-The model makes use of a convolution of coupled GP functions across different segments of the transcribed region.